yifso/nteract/docs/groups/components-group.md

 ## /notebook-app-component

-The notebook-app-component is a standardaized implementation of a Jupyter notebook UI.
-In it is a single component.
-That component renders a notebook UI with code cells, Markdown cells, cell prompts, and code cell outputs.
+The notebook-app-component standardizes the implementation of a Jupyter notebook UI.
+This single-purpose component renders a notebook UI with code cells, Markdown cells, cell prompts, and code cell outputs.
 This UI implementation helps to streamline apps.
 This sample implementation also helps developers extend their work.

 ### Example

-This component is complex.
-It requires you to setup the Redux store used by the other nteract apps.
-Review desktop or Jupyter extensions for examples.
+This complex component requires you to setup the Redux store that the other nteract apps use.
+Review the desktop app or Jupyter extensions as examples.

 **Example:**